MrCNeale/mrcneale.github.io/_posts/2014-10-15-network-north-south-east-west-dont-be-embarrassed-to-ask.md

 ---
 layout: post
-title: Network: North-South, East-West.
+title: Networking - North-South, East-West.
 Don't be embarrassed to ask
+excerpt: Terminology shouldn't be a barrier to learning
+tags:
+- Cloud
+- Networking
+- Datacenter
-date: 2014-10-15 13:55
+date: 2014-10-15T18:00:00+00:00
-author: chrisneale
 comments: true
-categories: [Uncategorized]
 ---
 <strong>Networking traffic described as points of the compass.</strong>